zhuy16/learning_notes/Ideas_for_proposal.md

 ## Downstream validations
 > ### Expresssional : FISH/IHC
 >> -> FISH are timeconsuming
->>> -> IHC need good antibodies <--analysis need to know what kind of molecules to find for validation.
+>>> -> IHC needs good antibodies <--analysis need to know what kind of molecules to find for validation.
 > ### Functional validation: Virus, Drugs
 >> -> Selection of candidates has to be informed by the domain knowledge and must involve intensive discussions.